-11. These results and activities are a solid basis for continued cooperation among the countries involved from both Europe and Asia on the development of Euro-Asian transport links.

-12. However, the project will come to an end in December 2006 and with it its useful results and the momentum created, whilst much cooperation is still needed and for long time.
+These results and activities are a solid basis for continued cooperation among the countries involved from both Europe and Asia on the development of Euro-Asian transport links.
+However, the project will come to an end soon and with it its useful results and the momentum created, whilst much cooperation is still needed and for long time.

-13. At its 68th session held in Geneva on 7-9 February 2006, following the recommendation of the WP.5, the ITC requested the UNECE secretariat to prepare jointly with UNESCAP a proposal for the continuation of the project in a new phase beyond 2006, to make every effort in order to raise funds from potential donors for its implementation, and to apply the most appropriate framework in order to ensure that the Expert Group established under the UNECE-UNESCAP joint project on Euro-Asian transport links, becomes functional as a permanent mechanism ensuring continued monitoring of relevant activities.
+At its 68th session held in Geneva on 7-9 February 2006, following the recommendation of the WP.5, the ITC requested the ECE secretariat to prepare jointly with ESCAP a proposal for the continuation of the project in a new phase beyond 2006, to make every effort in order to raise funds from potential donors for its implementation, and to apply the most appropriate framework in order to ensure that the Expert Group established under the UNECE-UNESCAP joint project on Euro-Asian transport links, becomes functional as a permanent mechanism ensuring continued monitoring of relevant activities.
 At its 11th session, held in Almaty, 29-30 March 2006, the SPECA Working Group of Transport and Border Crossing Facilitation expressed similar requests.
 A number of international fora have recognized the importance of the continuation of the UNECE-UNESCAP work on developing Euro-Asian transport links, including the ECMT Council of Ministers held in Moscow on 24-25 May 2005, and the First Meeting of the EU-Black Sea-Caspian Basin Expert Working Group on Transport Infrastructure, held in Kiev on 13-14 December 2005.

-14. In view of the above, the UNECE and UNESCAP prepared a proposal for the continuation of this project in a new Phase II to be implemented over the period 2007-2010.
-The UNECE secretariat submitted this proposal to the 14^{th} OSCE Economic Forum, held on 22-24 of May 2006 in Prague, for possible funding.
+In view of the above, the ECE and ESCAP prepared a proposal for the continuation of this project in a new Phase II to be implemented in four years.
+The ECE secretariat submitted this proposal to the 14th OSCE Economic Forum, held on 22-24 of May 2006 in Prague, for possible funding.
 The proposal is presented in Annex 1.